root-project/root/README/ReleaseNotes/v608/index.md

 * Do not automatically setup read cache during TTree::Fill().
 This fixes [ROOT-8031].
 * Make sure the option "PARA" in TTRe::Draw is used with at least tow variables [ROOT-8196].
+* The with `goff` option one can use as many variables as needed.
+There no more limitation, like with the options `para`and `candle`.

 ### Fast Cloning